RedisLabs/redislabs-docs/content/rs/security/certificates/create-certificates.md

     $ openssl req -new -key <key-file-name>.pem -out \
        <key-file-name>.csr -config <csr-config-file>.cnf
     ```
-    _Important:&nbsp;_ The .CSR file is a configuration file.
-Check with your security team or certificate authority for help creating a value configuration file.
+    _Important:&nbsp;_ The .CNF file is a configuration file.
+Check with your security team or certificate authority for help creating a valid configuration file for your environment.

 3. Sign the private key using your certificate authority.